MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-troubleshooting-compensation.md

 # required metadata

 title: Run the compensation process
-description: This topic explains how to resolve an issue where the customer is trying to run the compensation process in Microsoft Dynamics 365 Human Resources but isn't having any success.
+description: This article explains how to resolve an issue where the customer is trying to run the compensation process in Microsoft Dynamics 365 Human Resources but isn't having any success.
 author: andreabichsel
 manager: AnnBe
 ms.date: 11/02/2018